Microsoft ERP : An Unbiased Review of Microsoft Dynamics 365

 Microsoft Implementation Partners: Cloud Solution Providers

 Microsoft refers to its implementation partners as Cloud Solution Providers, or CSPs.
-While these partners can be more generally referred to as “Value Added Resellers” or VARs, it appears that Microsoft does not prefer this term.
-The change in nomenclature to “Cloud Solution Providers” gives an emphasis to the wide range of services these partners offer without limiting it to mere “reselling.”
+While these partners can be more generally referred to as “Value Added Resellers” or VARs, it appears Microsoft does not prefer this term.
+The change in nomenclature to “Cloud Solution Providers” emphasizes the wide range of services these partners offer without limiting it to mere “reselling.”

 Indirect Resellers

-Microsoft partners that are joining the program for the first time start out as Indirect Resellers.
+Microsoft partners that are joining the program for the first time begin as Indirect Resellers.
 While these CSPs focus on deploying and servicing the ERP systems themselves, the indirect model is actually a two-tier system.

 All Indirect Resellers are required to work with a Microsoft Indirect Provider — also known as a distributor.
 Indirect Providers buy the software and services from Microsoft and provide customer support and billing on behalf of the Indirect Resellers.
 This two-tier model helps newer and smaller partners provide quality service to their customers.